 More policies needed

-Speaking with Tuoi Tre, Ms. Tran Thu Phuong - Deputy Head of the Women's Propaganda Department, Vietnam General Confederation of Labor - expressed that the federation always supports the policies proposed by the Ministry of Health to maintain the replacement birth rate.
+Speaking with Tuoi Tre, Ms. Tran Thu Phuong - Deputy Head of the Women's Propaganda Department, Vietnam General Confederation of Labor - expressed that the federation always supports the policies that the Ministry of Health is proposing to maintain the replacement birth rate.

-"The drafting agency needs to have a synchronous calculation of legal documents because the Social Insurance Law 2024 will take effect from July 1, 2025," said Ms. Phuong.
+"The drafting agency needs to have a synchronous calculation of legal documents because the Social Insurance Law 2024 will take effect from July 1, 2025," Ms. Phuong said.

 Ms. Phuong also said that there should be many solutions and policies to encourage workers to get married, such as proposing to study increasing the age of children when they are sick to under 16 years old (according to the Law on Children, children are people under 16 years old) so that parents can enjoy sick leave.

-The authorities are studying to reduce the mandatory social insurance payment period from 6 months to 3 months within 12 consecutive months before giving birth, surrogacy, surrogacy or adoption of a child under 6 months old.
+The authorities are studying to reduce the mandatory social insurance payment period from 6 months to 3 months within 12 consecutive months before giving birth, surrogacy, asking for surrogacy or adopting a child under 6 months old.

-It is recommended to study increasing the number of prenatal check-ups for female workers to at least 9 times because in reality, doctors often schedule follow-up visits after 30 days.
+It is recommended that research increase the number of prenatal check-ups for female workers to at least 9 times because in reality, doctors often schedule follow-up visits after 30 days.

-In cases where there is a prescription from a medical practitioner in a medical facility, employees can have more than 9 prenatal check-ups to ensure normal fetal development instead of the maximum of 5 times, each time not exceeding 2 days according to the Law on Social Insurance 2024.
+In cases where there is an indication from a medical practitioner in a medical facility, employees can have more than 9 prenatal check-ups to ensure normal fetal development instead of the maximum of 5 times, each time not exceeding 2 days according to the Law on Social Insurance 2024.

-Male workers are given an increase in the minimum number of days off when their wives give birth normally, give birth to twins or more, or have a caesarean section, and the leave period is extended beyond 6 months instead of within 60 days so that the father can share the responsibility of raising the children...
+Male workers are given an increase in the minimum number of days off when their wives give birth normally, give birth to twins or more, or have a caesarean section, and the leave period is extended beyond 6 months instead of within 60 days so that the father can share the responsibility of taking care of the children...

 Experience in promoting birth in the world

-According to Mr. Le Thanh Dung, Director of the Department of Population (Ministry of Health), many current studies also show that the desire to have two children in each family is still popular, but not all couples can fulfill that desire.
+According to Mr. Le Thanh Dung, Director of the Department of Population (Ministry of Health), many current studies also show that the desire to have two children in each family is still popular but not all couples can fulfill that wish.
 Factors in life greatly influence people's decision to have children.

 According to international experience, in terms of fertility, 55 governments have policies to increase fertility, and 19 governments focus on maintaining current fertility.